-Background: Briefly present the rationale for the proposed project, emphasizing the pressing problem in cancer prevention that will be addressed and how the project will have a major impact on changing healthcare professionals' and/or patients' behaviors to prevent cancer, reduce the risk of cancer, or improve the quality of life for survivors within a relatively short timeframe.
+Background: Briefly present the rationale for the proposed project, emphasizing the pressing problem in cancer prevention that will be addressed and how the project will have a major impact on changing patients' behaviors to prevent cancer, reduce the risk of cancer, or improve the quality of life for survivors within a relatively short timeframe.
 Describe creative components of the proposed project.
-Clearly demonstrate the ability to complete the proposed project, and describe how results will be improved over baseline knowledge and personal and practice behaviors.
+Clearly demonstrate the ability to complete the proposed project, and describe how results will be improved over baseline knowledge and personal behaviors.
+Inclusion of results of previously funded projects (CPRIT and non-CPRIT funded) is encouraged to provide background and/or baseline.
 Clearly demonstrate the ability to reach the target population.
-Because reviewers are non-Texans, describe the geographic region of the State the project will serve; maps are appreciated.
+Because reviewers are non-Texans, describe the geographic region of the State that the project will serve; maps are appreciated.

-Specific Aims: Itemize the specific goals, objectives, and activities of the proposed project.
+Specific Aims: Itemize the specific goals, measurable objectives, and activities of the proposed project.
 Provide baseline data for the target population.
-If no baseline data exists, clearly describe plans to collect baseline data.
+If no baseline data exist, clearly describe plans to collect baseline data.

-Components of the Project: Clearly describe the need, educational design, delivery method, and evidence base (provide references) for the method selected as well as instructors and anticipated results.
+Components of the Project: Clearly describe the need, educational design, delivery method, and evidence base (provide references) for the method selected, as well as instructors and anticipated results.
 Describe why this project is nonduplicative or unique.
-Applicants must clearly describe plans to ensure access to preventive services (i.e., navigation to screenings, vaccine, survivorship services) in their proposal.
+Applicants must clearly describe plans to ensure access to preventive services (i.e., navigation to screenings, vaccine, survivorship services) in their application.

 Evaluation Strategy: Describe the impact on ultimate outcome measures (e.g., reduction of cancer incidence, mortality, and morbidity) and interim outcome measures (e.g., increase in the proportion of individuals receiving cancer screening, increase in the number of individuals demonstrating personal health behavior change) as outlined in Section 2.3.3.
 Describe the plan for outcome measurements, including data collection and management methods, statistical analyses, and anticipated results.
-Evaluation and reporting of outcomes are critical components of this RFA and must be headed by a professional who has demonstrated expertise in the field.
-Applicants should budget accordingly for the evaluation activity and should involve that professional in the conceptualization and planning of the evaluation of the program during application preparation.
+Evaluation and reporting of outcomes are critical components of this RFA and must be headed by a professional who has demonstrated expertise in the field of program evaluation, intervention science, cancer screening, and/ or behavioral risk reduction.
+If needed, applicants may want to consider seeking expertise at Texas-based academic cancer centers, schools/programs of public health, prevention research centers, etc. Applicants should budget accordingly for the evaluation activity and should involve that professional in the conceptualization and planning of the evaluation of the program during grant application preparation to ensure, among other things, that the evaluation plan is linked to the proposed goals and objectives.

 Organizational Capacity and Sustainability: Describe the organization and its track record for providing services; include information on the organization's financial stability and viability.
-To ensure access to preventive services and reporting of services outcomes, applicants should demonstrate they have provider partnerships and agreements (via memorandums of understanding) or commitments (via letters of support) in place.
+To ensure access to preventive services and reporting of services outcomes, applicants should demonstrate that they have provider partnerships and agreements (via memorandums of understanding) or commitments (via letters of support) in place.
 A sustainability plan describing the continuation of the proposed program or service after CPRIT funding has ended must be included.

 Replication and Dissemination: Describe how the project lends itself to replication by other communities in the State.
 Describe plans for dissemination of project results.
 Dissemination of project results and outcomes, including barriers encountered and successes achieved, is critical to building the evidence base for cancer prevention and control efforts in the State.
-Dissemination methods can include but are not limited to presentations, publications, abstract submissions, professional journal articles, etc.
+Dissemination methods can include, but are not limited to, presentations, publications, abstract submissions, professional journal articles, etc.

-4.2.6.
+4.2.5.
 Additional Documents and Information